-A single item of Sealing Wads is screwed around the container mouth and inserted into the cap of the container.
+A single piece sealing wad is screwed around the container’s mouth and inserted into the cap.
 These capped containers have been designed to work with an induction heat sealer.
 As the threaded cap on the bottle applies the necessary pressure, the sealing layer clings to the bottle and creates a perfectly sealed surface.

 The wax melts and is absorbed into the paperboard layer, allowing the foil to be loosened from the cap.
 The polymer film also warms up and pours over the container’s lip.
 When the polymer cools, it forms a bond with the container, resulting in an airtight seal.
 When the induction seal is removed from the mouth of the container, two-piece sealing wads are used to leave some sort of a secondary seal in the cap to prevent leakage.

 Capless sealing wads are used on the containers or bottles that are meant for single use.
 The cap seals that are applied to the containers are only limited to providing a spill-proof seal to the container.